Stern-Lab/CIPI/README.md

 - simulate
 - real data inference

-Input frequency file can be either a csv file or a tab delimited file (.freq):
+Input frequency file can be either a csv file or a tab delimited file (.freq): <br />
 *Note* that the simulations result have an additional line :`#moran model results`
 ```
 #moran model results